'Red Dawn' (1984): Colonel Ernesto Bella's Pacifist Turn

 The characters in Red Dawn were in the perfect location to resist and their childhood growing up there "trained" them in the skills needed to resist.

-S. P. Honeybunch likes this.
+agentalbert and S. P. Honeybunch like this.

 Share This Page